GCDS: Collections

 Soon after founding, the company expanded its clothing items to include t-shirts, jackets, raincoats, and other garments.
-It now creates a Spring/Summer line, Men’s wear line, Fall/Winter line, its "Skater or die" collection, and some limited edition collaborations, such as its “Made in LA” line.
-They also create accessories and in 2018 they released their first children’s wear collection GCDS Mini.
+It now creates a Spring/Summer line, Men's wear line, Fall/Winter line, its "Skater or die" collection, and some limited edition collaborations, such as its “Made in LA” line.
+They also create accessories and in 2018 they released their first children's wear collection GCDS Mini.

 GCDS exhibits its new seasons at Milan Fashion Week, and has shown at the New York Fashion Week as well.
 The 2019 Spring/Summer collection was inspired by a science fiction motif, specifically the 1980s and 1990s, in addition to cartoons and manga.
 As a part of the runway show, some models walking the catwalk were fitted with a third prosthetic breast.

 In 2019 GCDS released a line of lipsticks called GCDS Beauty, which included a lipstick called THC and which contains a PH reagent that causes a chemical color change in the lips.

 In November 2021, the label launched a collection in collaboration with Bratz.

 In March 2022, the label collaborated with One Piece for its Spring/Summer 2022 collection.

+In 2025, GCDS partnered with Mattel to release a limited-edition Polly Pocket-inspired fashion line."